thanos-io/thanos/docs/components/query.md

       --query.tenant-header="THANOS-TENANT"
                                  HTTP header to determine tenant.
       --query.tenant-label-name="tenant_id"
-                                 Label name to use when enforce tenancy when -querier.tenancy is enabled
+                                 Label name to use when enforcing tenancy (if --query.enforce-tenancy is enabled).
       --query.timeout=2m         Maximum time to process query by query node.
       --request.logging-config=<content>
                                  Alternative to 'request.logging-config-file'